LingConLab/documentation/README.md

 If you create a function or even package it is better to incorporate some argument's check (e. g.
 Whether some argument is a number?
 What should the function do with missing values?) and create some meaningfull warning/error messages.

 ### 2.7 Citing
+Don't forget to cite your data sources and software developers (Python, R, all package creaters).
+It is also nice to provide information about how to cite your work.
+If the result of our work is some `.html` page that represents data it is possible to use [GitHub](https://github.com) and [Zenodo](https://zenodo.org/) for obtaining some DOI codes for any stuff that you put in the GitHub repository.

 ### 2.8 Versioning
 Each important change to a function/package should be announced in `NEWS.md`.
 It is also to nice to have tracking of versions (have a look to [Semantic Versioning](https://semver.org/)).